Canzoni (Fabrizio De André album): Alternate lyrics

+"Le passanti"

 "Le passanti" ["The passers-by"], a translation of a Georges Brassens original from 1962 (based on a 1918 poem by French symbolist poet Antoine Pol), is dedicated by the singer "to every woman thought of as a lover", and, consequently, to all women.
 He goes on to describe some of them, living unremarkable lives, and melancholically concludes that he will find solace from his moments of solitude through his memories of "all the beautiful passers-by [I] didn't manage to hold on to".

+"Fila la lana"

 "Fila la lana" ["Spin the wool"], although superficially presented as a traditional ballad from the Middle Ages, is actually a 1948 composition by French songwriter Robert Marcy.
 It is about knights and warriors returning from a war, except for a Seignor who was killed and left his woman behind.
 In the chorus, she is described as endlessly spinning her wool, waiting for a homecoming which will never happen.